SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 We will start implementing the logic for application in the following steps.

-Note that the application doesn’t have users.
+Note that the application does not have users.

 First, whenever we access our site, we want to display the "default" page or so-called "home" page.
 To do that we have to: